seansfkelley/synology-typescript-api/README.md

 ## Usage

 `synology-typescript-api` is published to npm as an ES6 module, so you'll have to use an environment or build tools that understand `import`/`export` statements.
-Supporting CommontJS is tracked by [#1](https://github.com/seansfkelley/synology-api/issues/1).

 ### API Documentation